spatiotemporal-data/spatiotemporal-data.github.io/NYC-mobility/rideshare.md

 4	2024-05-01 00:09:29	4	25	5	1	0
 ```

+The number of rideshare trip records in April and May 2024 is 40,437,576 in total.
+The maximum pickup and dropoff location ID is 265, but in fact, there are 262 unique pickup/dropoff location IDs.
+As mentioned above, one can extract month, day, and hour information from the pickup datetime.

 <br>

 <p align="left">(Posted by <a href="https://xinychen.github.io/">Xinyu Chen</a> on August 7, 2024.)</p>